 Ideas about how I would be in that relationship: relaxed, radiant, and open all the time.

 My template for “healthy” was far more emotionally entangled than what I currently view as healthy today.
 There are only a small percentages of relationships I see that fit my current definition of healthy.
-That doesn’t mean all the other relationships aren’t loving or worthwhile.
+That doesn’t mean all the other relationships aren’t caring or worthwhile.
 But two truly sovereign people coming together and loving each other well… without trying to change each other and without abandoning themselves is quite rare.

 RFK Jr.

-My dad gifted me a signed copy of his book Crimes Against Nature in 2004, and it inspired me to consider becoming an environmental lawyer.
+Why: My dad gifted me a signed copy of his book Crimes Against Nature in 2004, and it inspired me to consider becoming an environmental lawyer.
 I took the LSAT, applied to law schools, got into CU, which has an amazing environmental law program, and then had an epiphany about two weeks before tuition was due that I was on the wrong path and wanted to study Chinese Medicine instead.
 Talk about a life pivot.

 All this to say, I idolized RFK Jr. I found him so inspiring for years.
 I agreed with a lot of his work, even some of the more fringe beliefs around healthcare.
 When he ran for office, I was excited.
 And then he sold out.
 I feel sick knowing how many of his fans voted for Trump, who did not like Trump, purely because RFK led the MAHA movement.
 The MAHA movement smelled like shit to me from the get-go.